Cost of LivingUpdated May 2026

 How Bowling Green Compares Regionally for Rent Prices

 How does Bowling Green stack up against nearby cities for rent prices?
 Clarksville and Nashville and Murfreesboro run at similar or higher price points.
 Among southern metros of comparable size, Bowling Green's cost index of 84 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
-When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on rent prices.
+When comparing options, remember that a 10-point difference in cost index translates to roughly a meaningful shift in your annual spending on rent prices.

 What to Expect at Every Budget Level in Bowling Green